Monster Voodoo Machine

 After a few short tours with Queens of the Stone Age, Sevendust and some high profile one-offs, the band played their final show in Montreal during a freezing cold blizzard on a Monday night.
 Only a very small audience saw M.V.M. play that night.

 Jason Cuddy went on to play with Sagias in Soulstorm for a while before forming the Southern Rock-influenced Scuzzy.
-Darren Quinn played with The Day After a hip hop / metal hybrid featuring Canadian hip hopster Michie Mee.
+Darren Quinn played with The Day After a hip hop/heavy metal hybrid featuring Canadian hip hopster Michie Mee.

 In 2004, Cuddy and Quinn again joined forces in Redeemer, a full on metal band whose sound can be compared to Gojira, Down and The Haunted.